Why do hockey players leave their stick on the ice

 Dropped Hockey Stick

-Whenever a player mistakenly displaces his stick on the ice, at a distance that can make him move off his position, most time he would rather stay in position than go pick up his stick.
+Whenever a player mistakenly displaces his stick on the ice at a distance that can make him move off his position, most of the time he would rather stay in position than go pick up his stick.
 This is common when the opponent has the puck because a wrong move can lead to a goal.

 Scenario